 Wait...what are you talking about?

-The April 30, 2024, deadline is for the Income-Driven Repayment (IDR) Account Adjustment.
+The June 30, 2024, deadline is for the Income-Driven Repayment (IDR) Account Adjustment.
 It is a huge opportunity for federal student loan borrowers to get credit toward Public Service Loan Forgiveness (PSLF) on past payments that wouldn't ordinarily count.
-It's the Department of Education's attempt to make up for past wrongs, including a lack of payment tracking, inaccurate information, and abysmal (and sometimes downright harmful) support from student loan servicers.
+The Department of Education is attempting to make up for past wrongs, including a lack of payment tracking, inaccurate information, and abysmal (and sometimes downright harmful) support from student loan servicers.

 Who does this impact?